simoninithomas/Policy_gradients_CartPole/README.md

 </ul>

 ### Usage
-<p> To be more readable and more easier to explain the code I use Jupyter Notebook  </p>
+<p> To be more readable and more easier to explain I use Jupyter Notebook  </p>
-<p> Because the network is trained and the weights are included in the code, you can just run the last cell "Play the game" to see the agent play </p>
+<p> Because the network is trained and the weights are included in the code, you <b>can just run the last cell after "Play the game" to see the agent play</b> </p>

 ## Walkthrough